 (8) Despite subsection (4) of section 17 of the Statutory Corporations (Liability of Directors) Act 1996, the Minister may, when confirming a direction under that section, extend the time for the direction to become effective and notify the commissioners of the extension.

-[Section 14 amended by No. 77 of 2006 Sch.
+[Section 14 amended: No. 77 of 2006 Sch.
 1 cl.
 70(1).]

 15. Minister to have access to information